aferrero2707/PIXLSUS/ColorManagement/index.md

 Show the impact of different gamma encodings in different colorspaces on the practical aspects of photo editing.
 For example, the same RGB curve does not give the same output in sRGB and ProPhotoRGB colorpsaces...

 Further reading: http://www.cambridgeincolour.com/tutorials/gamma-correction.htm

+# From color to grayscale: the influence of the RGB colorspace on grayscale conversion

+Show how individual RGB channels, usually mixed with varying proportions to convert the image to grayscale, look quite different in various colorspaces.
+Therefore, the result of the grayscale conversion depends on the input RGB colorspace...